 - Psychological Assessment

-- Pre-employment medical exam with screening
+- Pre-employment medical exam with drug screening

 If you’ve completed the Basic Law Enforcement Academy at the Washington State Criminal Justice Training Center (CJTC), upon hire, you’ll be given a date to begin the in-house training.